There are many opportunities to serve.

 Sunday Worship Worker: Want to help serve your neighbor and the church?
 Volunteers are needed for:

-- Sunday School helpers – Adult and Children’s Sunday School
+- Sunday School helpers – Adult Sunday School and Bethel for Kids Children's Church

 - Nursery workers

 Kemble's Kitchen Community Lunch.
-On the third Saturday of every month we open our doors to the community to offer a free meal to anyone who needs a meal.
+On the third Saturday of every month we open our doors to the community to offer a free meal to anyone who struggles to put food on the table..
 We're always looking for volunteers to help cook, serve, bake desserts, greet our guests, and help with clean up.
 Click on the button at the bottom of the page to volunteer.

 Food Pantry – Feeding the Hungry: As a member of Greater Woodbury Cooperative Ministries we collect food items to serve over 4,000 needy families in the greater Woodbury area.
 Here’s how you can help: